Creighton vs. Iowa College Basketball Predictions & Picks - November 14

 Creighton vs. Iowa Predictions & Picks: Spread, Total - November 14

-Tuesday's contest that pits the Iowa Hawkeyes (2-0) versus the Creighton Bluejays (2-0) at CHI Health Center Omaha has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 92-70 in favor of Iowa, who is heavily favored according to our model.
-Game time is at 10:00 PM ET on November 14.
+Tuesday's game between the Iowa Hawkeyes (2-0) and Creighton Bluejays (2-0) squaring off at CHI Health Center Omaha has a projected final score of 92-70 (according to our computer prediction) in favor of Iowa, so expect a lopsided matchup.
+The game will begin at 10:00 PM ET on November 14.

-According to our computer prediction, Iowa projects to cover the 10.5-point spread in its matchup against Creighton.
-The over/under is currently listed at 160.5, and the two teams are projected to exceed it.
+According to our computer prediction, Iowa is projected to cover the point spread (12.5) against Creighton.
+The two sides are projected to go over the 160.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!